 Want to know tomorrow’s freight rates today?
 You can make a pretty good prediction based on the daily data from DAT Hot Market Maps, according to Ken Adamo, Senior Pricing Consultant at FedEx Custom Critical.

-Adamo was speaking to brokers at the DAT User Conference this past October.
-In his presentation about rate forecasting, he explained how historical lane rate data and load-to-truck ratios from DAT RateView and DAT Data Analytics help his company make informed decisions and offer competitive, confident pricing.
+Adamo was speaking to brokers at the DAT User Conference about rate forecasting.
+In his presentation, he explained how historical lane rate data and load-to-truck ratios from DAT RateView and DAT Data Analytics help his company make informed decisions and offer competitive, confident pricing.

 Adamo went through a series of case studies, including an analysis of van rates from Atlanta to Houston, a lane influenced highly by seasonality.
 He showed the tight correlation between load-to-truck ratios and freight rates – when one goes up, so does the other one.